jamesabel/cryptographybugtestcase/readme.md

-Test case for a problem I'm having with cryptography
+Test case for a problem I'm having with cryptography.

-I can execute from the Python code directly no problem, but when I try to freeze it and make an executable with either cx_freeze or py2exe, I get:
+I can execute from the Python code directly no problem, but when I try to freeze it and make an executable with either cx_freeze or py2exe, I get the error message below.
+I've also included a pre-built Windows .exe in the dist folder.

 Traceback (most recent call last):
   File "testcase.py", line 24, in <module>